 - While you could go all out and scum for Health and Movement bonuses as well: that is far too much hassle, in light of how, say, the odds of getting the max Aim/Will bonus for a Sniper is 1 in 64.
 For health bonuses: it's not quite as important, as long as any damage they do receive doesn't get through their armor.
 And Movement bonuses are the largest hassle to keep track of, as it is unlisted (save for the rare few Mods that modify the Barracks screen).

 Good times to save:

 - Before the last action of a mission (specifically for stat-scumming)

 - After a mission (particulary after getting high stat-boosts)

 - After any turn with no active enemies, or at least you haven't been shot at.

 Making the transition from one difficulty level to the other can prove to be tough.
 The main differences to watch out for on Classic are:

 - The +10 Aim bonus to the Aliens - suddenly Sectoids can be a lot more lethal.

-- Soldiers have -1 HP than on Classic - crucially this means Light Plasma Rifles can one-shot soldiers with basic armor.
+- Soldiers have -1 HP less than on Normal - crucially this means Light Plasma Rifles can one-shot soldiers with basic armor.